 St Davids

 St Davids is the smallest city in Great Britain, it’s more like a lively village than a city.
-There are many craft shops, galleries, cafes and restaurants to visit.
+There are many craft shops, galleries, cafés and restaurants to visit.
 In medieval times, two pilgrimages to St Davids was the equivalent to one to Rome and three was the equivalent to a pilgrimage to the Holy Land illustrating the historic importance of the city.
 It got its name from Saint David, the patron saint of Wales and his shrine can be found in St Davids Cathedral.

 Next to the cathedral is St Davids Bishop’s Palace, a ruined medieval palace with lots hideaways to explore with an exhibition where the story boards brings it to life.
 There is a gift shop on-site.
+This is a Cadw site and Travel Trade rates are available - Cadw’s Tour Operator Scheme.

 Oriel y Parc is the national park’s visitor centre.
 It also has exhibitions by local artists and the National Museum Wales.
 It is a good place for your clients to plan walks along the coast path.
 There is a gift shop selling books, prints and local crafts, a café and parking with links to the coastal bus services.
+Coach parking is available here.

 View of a cathedral from a hill.